 The boat sheds became part of life at Coogee Beach.
 Families kept them for beach days with tables, chairs, and mattresses inside, and fishermen used them to store boats and equipment.
 Aerial photographs from the 1950s show a long row of about 50 sheds stretching along the dunes from the northern end of modern-day Coogee Beach (bumping up against the Anchorage Butchers) to the site of today’s Surf Lifesaving Club, with more set further back from the shoreline.

 When the Roads Board took over administration of Coogee Beach, they constructed six huts intended for people to holiday in.
-They were further back from the dunes than the boatsheds, and became and their original site has remained in use as a camping and chalet village since 1934.
+They were further back from the dunes than the boatsheds, and their original site has remained in use as a camping and chalet village since 1934.
+Today the

 Post-war housing crisis

 Coogee residents gave ‘Number 4 Cottage′ or ‘Hut 2, Coogee Beach’ as their permanent address, and during the post-war housing crisis of the late 1940s and early 1950s the huts were rented out as housing to homeless families, returned servicemen and others struggling to find places to live.
 Many of these people also camped there illegally when they had nowhere else to go, and were repeatedly threatened with eviction by the Roads Board.

 One Cockburn resident remembers taking holidays to Coogee Beach as a child, where they would get their freshwater from a spring that bubbled up from the dunes behind the boatsheds.
 Another recalls the sad circumstances surrounding the demise of the boatsheds, which are popularly held to have blown down in a storm in 1964: